 - Wait 1 min (use CHRONO to time this)

-- Set PACK 1 to ON (due of COVID many airlines require both A/C PACKS to be ON)
+- Set PACK 1 to ON (due to COVID, many airlines require both A/C PACKS to be ON)

 The two waiting steps are to avoid any APU oil fumes to get into the air conditioning.